Using the proper serving sizes is a crucial part of eating healthier. Get some easy tips to find and measure serving

 In closing, it can be a challenge to find and measure serving size when you first start.
 But, I promise the more you do it, the easier it will become.

 If you’re eating food that comes from a package, be sure to look at the food label.
 It does get harder to find a serving size without a food label, but you can succeed using the websites and free phone apps I suggested above.

-Don’t give up, keep going, and moving forward.
+Don’t give up; keep going, and move forward.
 It will get easier the more you do it!